freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/+page.md

 ## A tool for Language Engineers

 We assume that people who want to use Freon know at least the basics of making mini-languages.
 For instance, the terms metamodel, abstract syntax tree, scope, concrete syntax, parsing, etc., should be familiar.
+If you are not, please first refer to other sources, for instance the book <a href="https://www.manning.com/books/building-user-friendly-dsls" target="_blank">'Building User-Friendly DSLs'</a> written by Meinte Boersma.
+If you just need to refresh your knowledge, refer to [Freon Terminology](/Documentation/Terminology).
+Furthermore, a little knowledge of UML will come in handy, but this is not a true requirement.

-When we address the Freon user we call him/her a **language engineer**.
+To be clear about the distinction, on this site, when we address the Freon user, we call him/her a **language engineer**.
 The people that will be using the generated work environment are simply called **users**.

+## Welcome!

 So welcome, language engineer, to the world of Freon.
 This documentation is meant for you.
 It explains how Freon can help you in creating a language, and building a work environment for it.